eldendo/ed6502asm/README.md

 # ed6502asm
 a 6502 assembler in pascal.
 Under construction.

-Just a lexer and a parser for the moment
+testing scanner, parser and translator
+labels are recognized but not used yet
+addresscount not implemented yet'